webpack/webpack.js.org/src/content/api/hot-module-replacement.md

 ### `dispose` (or `addDisposeHandler`)

 Add a handler which is executed when the current module code is replaced.
-This should be used to destroy any persistent resource you have claimed or created.
+This should be used to remove any persistent resource you have claimed or created.
 If you want to transfer state to the updated module, add it to given `data` parameter.
 This object will be available at `module.hot.data` after the update.

 ``` js
 module.hot.dispose(data => {